rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 ![RP2040_LIMEPROGRAMMING_BACK](RP_PICO_MOUSE_SPEED_JUMPER.jpg)

+# Powering up and programming your REV3E board for the first time
+After building the project and ensuring that all SMD connections are 100% solid to the board, you can start to program the CPLDs using the programmer and software as listed above.
+During the first programming of the CPLDs, put a jumper on the RESET header pins to keep the system in RESET until all CPLDs are done, which will keep the 286 CPU inactive in RESET after the System controller is programmed and active.
+The 286 only starts to load code from the system ROM after RESET is released, so keeping the jumper on the header ensures this is not happening.

+If any CPLD is suspected to be pre-programmed, see the cautions listed above first.

+The system is best programmed in the order listed here, powering on briefly before clicking the program button, and powering off right after programming is finished each time between the CPLDs:
+- System controller CPLD (applies /RESET and RESET_286 to system, keep jumper on the RESET header during all CPLD programming)
+- EMS controller CPLD (inverts /RESET for IO ICs using positive active RESET input)
+- Data bus driver CPLD
+- Address bus driver CPLD
+- IO decoder CPLD
+After all these CPLDs are programmed, the system ROM can be put into the socket and you can remove the RESET jumper and run the first tests and possible debugging/troubleshooting can start.

+# Troubleshooting tips:
+When the 286 CPU comes out of RESET and has a clock pulse, it will attempt to initialize and load ROM code from the System ROM mirror at FFFFF0.
+Usually it will find a long jump instruction there, jumping into the start point of the BIOS.
+The CPU then typically proceeds to run the BIOS POST procedure where it will start to program and test the core AT controllers, possibly in this order:
+- system timer chip
+- set port B bits for speaker operation
+- DMA page mapper 74LS612
+- DMACs 8237
+- IRQ controllers 8259
+- RTC chip DS12885
+- keyboard controller VT82C42
+The system then typically starts to search for RAM memory and do some simple RAM tests.

+Next VGA INIT will start by loading the VGA BIOS and running the code from there to bring up the VGA controller and initialize the display output.
+When you get to this level, debugging may be done or at least the hardest part is done, because the system is able to show things on the screen like messages etc.

+During the POST, the LED displays run up the POST level outputs written to port 80h, usually from 00 until 2F when booting, and returning to 00 after boot is started.
+Likely the first time when powering on, the BIOS will beep and indicate that CMOS settings need to be set.
+After a keypress, you can set the options in the BIOS and save.
+During the POST, the test codes will run up very fast, however if the code remains at a certain level, that indicates a problem found in that part of the POST.
+A few typical codes based on MR BIOS are:
+08  DMAC failed
+0A  memory error, usually some connectivity issue or short between address lines etc.
+0B  interrupt controller problem
+0C  interrupt controller or system timer problem
+0D  system timer problem
+0E  system timer problem
+0F  RTC/CMOS problem
+10  VGA INIT problem
+12  keyboard controller problem
+17  A20 control problem related to keyboard controller GATE_A20 output or GATE_A20 not working 19  parity test problem, should not occur since we don't use parity 21  BIOS found a CMOS error, entering setup
+22  setup is running
+2F  searching for boot device
+00  booting

 The CPLD projects currently don't include being able to RESET from an IO port write, however this would be possible by updating the EMS controller.
 So if you are programming software and have a need for this function, send me a message.
 For example, a software RESET could be used to disable the EMS function and default back to XMS after running RealDOOM, so a software RESET can also be used without needing to apply the RESET button.
 This option came to mind while working on the REV3E design that we can add this function and it may possibly be of use.